spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 If you are using the SpatialOS GDK's MonoBehaviour workflow then the `Metadata` string must match the name of the entity prefab that will represent it.<%(/Expandable)%>

-## Add health pack logic

-If we were to test the game at this point we would now see the health pack entity in-game, but we've not yet given it the consumption behaviour.
+## Implement server-side entity representation

 The server-side logic we want to capture for this game mechanic is:

-* Tracking player collisions with the health pack.
+* Detect player collisions with the health pack.
+* Check two conditions:
-* Checking the pre-conditions: player must be injured, health pack must be active.
+    * The player must be injured
+    * The health pack must be active.
-* Granting health to a player when the conditions are met.
+* Grant health to the player when both conditions are met.

 To do this we will need to create a server-side representation of the health pack, and add a script to the health pack which can both read its own component data (to check if the health pack is active) as well as that of the player entity (to check if it is injured).
 After that, if conditions are met, it then must also be able to _update_ its own component data (to set itself to "inactive"), and that of the player entity (to grant it health).

-### Create a UnityGameLogic entity prefab

-In the FPS Starter Project the server-side worker is called `UnityGameLogic`.
+1. In your Unity Editor, locate `Assets/Fps/Prefabs/HealthPickup.prefab`.

-Create a copy of `Assets/Fps/Prefabs/HealthPickup.prefab` in the `Assets/Fps/Resources/Prefabs/UnityGameLogic/` folder.
+1. Create a copy of this prefab and place it in `Assets/Fps/Resources/Prefabs/UnityGameLogic`.

-Then, add a script component to your new prefab called `HealthPickupServerBehaviour` and replace its contents with the following code snippet which contains a couple of pieces of code we still need to write:
+1. Add a new script component to the root of your new prefab called `HealthPickupServerBehaviour`, and replace its contents with the following code snippet:

 ```csharp
 using System.Collections;